Skip to content

 • Headache

-It is important to emphasize that the body normally tolerates excess ascorbic acid ingested through food and excretes it in the urine.
+It is important to emphasize that the body normally tolerates excess ascorbic acid ingested through food and excretes it through urine.

 Vitamin C and colds

-The hypothesis that vitamin C can prevent colds or alleviate their progression dates back to the 1970s, when Linus Pauling, a renowned chemist, and two-time Nobel Prize winner, popularized the theory that high doses of the vitamin can reduce the risk of a cold and reduce its severity and duration.
+The hypothesis that vitamin C can prevent or alleviate colds dates back to the 1970s, when Linus Pauling, a renowned chemist and two-time Nobel Prize winner, popularized the theory that high doses of the vitamin can reduce the risk of a cold and reduce its severity and duration.

 Prevention:

-Most current studies show that regular intake of asorbic acid by the general population does not significantly reduce the frequency of colds, with one exception: in people who are under extreme physical stress, such as marathon runners and soldiers in subarctic conditions, regular use can halve the risk of catching a cold.
+Most current studies show that regular intake of acsorbic acid by the general population does not significantly reduce the frequency of colds, with one exception: for people who are under extreme physical stress, such as marathon runners and soldiers in subarctic conditions, regular intake can halve the risk of catching a cold.

 Treatment:

-In terms of treating cold symptoms, some studies suggest that taking vitamin C after cold symptoms begin may slightly reduce the duration and severity of the cold.
-However, results vary and the reduction in disease duration is often relatively small.
+Regarding the treatment of cold symptoms, some studies suggest that Taking vitamin C after the onset of cold symptoms can slightly reduce the duration and severity of the cold.
+However, results vary, and the reduction in disease duration is often relatively small.

-Zinc is an essential trace element that is important for the function of several enzymes and the maintenance of immunological function.
-Like ascorbic acid, zinc is valued for its role in supporting the immune system and its potential ability to reduce the duration and severity of colds .
+zinc is an essential trace element that is important for the function of several enzymes and the maintenance of immunological function.
+Like ascorbic acid, zinc is also valued for its role in supporting the immune system and its potential ability to reduce the duration and severity of colds to reduce, estimated.

 Immune system:

-Both vitamin C and zinc play a crucial role in the development and function of white blood cells, which are responsible for fighting off infections.
-Ascorbic acid promotes the production and function of lymphocytes, while zinc is essential for the correct function of neutrophils and natural killer cells.
+Both vitamin C and zinc play a crucial role in the development and function of white blood cells, which are responsible for fighting infections.
+Ascorbic acid promotes the production and function of lymphocytes, while zinc is essential for the proper function of neutrophils and natural killer cells.

 Synergistic effects: